jleo3/BEWDiful_Students/01_Setup/slides/notes_01.md

+The dirty little secret of programming is that anyone can do it.
+ANYONE.
+Programming is not difficult to learn.
+Programming is difficult to do well.

+Be in a constant state of learning
+Commit to your craft.

+---
 ##Command Line
 It's true that every time you touch your mouse you are doing something inefficiently.
 There is almost nothing